 There are likely to be certain aspects of your dog that you adore, and are keen to bring out in your portrait.
 For example, if you’d love to feature her beautiful soft feathery chest fur, choose a pose where she’s sitting up or standing, rather than lying down.
 To show off those gorgeous long fluffy ears, you might want to photograph him side on.
 Or if you’d love to capture that heart melting expression when she looks into your eyes, photograph her face on looking into the camera.

-Whichever pose you decide on, try to photograph your dog down at her eye level.
+Whichever pose you decide on for your pet portrait, try to photograph your dog down at her eye level.
 This will make for a more natural perspective.

-Now you have your photos sorted, you need to decide on your portrait size.
+Now you have your photos sorted, you need to decide on the size of your dog portrait.

 My size guide has some further information to help you decide.